brianalvarezc/codebranch-fastapi-geoprocesor-ms/README.md

     docker run -d -p 8080:8080 --env PORT=8080 --env-file .env geoprocessor-ms
     ```
     This works even without changing anything in the .env file or system environment variables—the value is set directly via the build argument and container environment.

+    **Security Note:**
+    For security, the Dockerfile creates a non-root user with limited permissions, sufficient only for running the application in `/app`.
+This reduces the risk of privilege escalation or lateral movement attacks inside the container.

 ## Authentication (Optional, deactivated in endpoints)